December 01, 2025 | Michail Takach

 Wayne watched the Milwaukee Pride Parade, surrounded by friends and fans from across three decades.
 He commented on the floats, complained about the crowds, gossiped with old friends, and in the end, loudly reminded everyone that he was still here.

-“His mother said he wanted to come to Pride one more time,” said friend Wesley LeMieux, also known as Goldie Adams.
-“So, she and his friend Chris brought Wayne downtown to see everyone.
+“His mother Virginia said he wanted to come to Pride one more time,” said friend Wesley LeMieux, also known as Goldie Adams.
+“So, she, Chris Tischler, and Rita Landis brought Wayne downtown to see everyone.
 He could not walk, he could barely speak, and you had to get very close to him to hear him.
 And when you understood what he was saying, you realized he was still himself.
 He was still full of that Vanessa piss and vinegar and sarcasm.”

 To his friend Max Barnett, seeing Wayne with a beer and a smoke at the parade was a final act of reclamation: he was happier than he had been in a long time.